MasterFacilityList/mfl_api/docs/11_community_health_units.rst

 This chapter assumes that the reader is familiar with the general principles explained in the :doc:`06_api` chapter.

+Kenya's community health strategy relies on community health workers for outreach at the lowest levels ( embedded into communities ).
+These workers are organized into community health units.
+The second edition of the Master Facilities List provides APIs for the management of community health units.

 This chapter concerns itself with the resources that model community health units and link them to facilities.